If your child is taking the CAT4 test, this guide will help you and your child understand what to expect. Read on to:

 Children are not allowed to use any additional resources such as a pencil or scrap paper in this section.

-Figure classification is a test of your child's ability to understand, analyse and recognise visual information and patterns.
+Figure classification tests your child's ability to understand, analyse and recognise visual information and patterns.

-Your child will be shown a pair or a group of shapes which are similar in some way.
-They will then need to select one of five options that belongs to the group based on a shared characteristic.
+They will see a pair or a group of shapes which are similar in some way.
+They will then need to select one of five options that matches the group based on a shared characteristic.

 They will see a matrix consisting of several shapes.
 One piece of the matrix will be missing.
 They will need to identify how the shapes change within the matrix to identify the missing piece from the options provided.